sanab123/Pytorch-Project/README.md

 # Pytorch-Project
 I created a pytorch model for the energy unit usage data from the energy meters located all around the UC Davis campus.
 To create the most accurate Pytorch model I also enforced hyperparameter tuning.
-Please view the attached file Pytorch_OAT.ipynb to view the Jupyter notebook.
+Please view the attached file Pytorch_OAT.ipynb to view the Jupyter Notebook.
+I also created a preliminary guide to pytorch for not only myself but also to teach other users the basics of Pytorch: Pytorch_Guide.ipynb